adtrace/adtrace_sdk_android/README.md

 <script type="text/javascript" src="adtrace_config.js"></script>
 ```

-Once you add your references to the Javascript files, use them in your HTML file to initialise the AdTrace SDK:
+Once you add your references to the Javascript files, use them in your HTML file to initialize the AdTrace SDK:

 ```js
 let yourAppToken = '{YourAppToken}';